top of page

 My potential wedding look

-In her chapter on wedding dresses, aptly titled “The Oh Mommy Moment,” Mead describes the moment when it feels as though the dress is choosing the bride as much as she is choosing the dress—eliciting an almost childlike “oh, mommy” (Mead, 77).
-She goes on to discuss the bridal wedding industry, eventually traveling all the way to a Chinese wedding dress factory (Mead, 94).
-It feels like an unfortunate adage, but if clothing is manufactured in China, we know the production cost is likely far lower than the final retail price.
-Mead does not give readers a specific figure for how much it costs to produce a wedding dress, but she does note that workers at the Top Fashion factory earned about $150 per month.
+I started shopping for wedding dresses a few months ago.
+The strangest thing happened: I expected to feel giddy and excited—maybe the way I did when I was eight, shopping for my birthday dress—but I didn’t.
+The culprit?
+Rebecca Mead’s One Perfect Day: The Selling of the American Wedding.
+In her chapter on wedding dresses, aptly titled “The Oh Mommy Moment,” Mead describes the moment when it can feel as though the dress is choosing the bride as much as she is choosing the dress—eliciting an almost childlike “oh, mommy” (Mead, 77).
+She goes on to discuss the bridal industry more broadly, eventually traveling all the way to a Chinese wedding dress factory (Mead, 94).
+It’s an unfortunate adage, but when clothing is manufactured in China, we know the production cost is likely far lower than the final retail price.
+Mead doesn’t give a specific figure for what it costs to produce a wedding dress, but she notes that workers at the Top Fashion factory earned about $150 per month.

 Comments